-In the fall semester of the sophomore year, students are asked to officially declare their major by filing the Declaration of Major form with the Registrar's Office.
+By the fall semester of the sophomore year, students are asked to officially declare their major by filing the Declaration of Major form with the Registrar's Office.
 (Students who sign the Four-year Guarantee may be required to declare their major earlier than the sophomore year.)
 Although not required for graduation, students may also declare a secondary major, minor(s), emphasis or endorsement.
 Students are encouraged to select an adviser in their area of study by obtaining permission of the new adviser and completing a change of adviser form.
-Transfer students entering at the junior or senior level declare their major during their first term at Doane.
+Transfer students entering at the junior or senior level declare their major during their first semester at Doane.
 Once a student officially declares a major, minor, or emphasis, he/she must report any additions, deletions, or changes to the Registrar's Office and fill out a Change of Major form.

 Senior Citizen Enrollment